yuanwow/yuanwow.github.io/_pages/about.md

 - *2018.09 - 2022.06*, Undergraduate, School of Mechanical and Electrical Engineering, University of Electronic Science and Technology of China, Sichuan.

 # 💁 Academic Service
-- *Journal*: IEEE Transactions on Mobile Computing, IEEE Transactions on Communications, Knowledge-Based Systems, Neural Networks, Engineering Applications of Artificial Intelligence.
+- *Journal*: IEEE Transactions on Mobile Computing, IEEE Transactions on Parallel and Distributed Systems, IEEE Transactions on Communications, Knowledge-Based Systems, Neural Networks, Engineering Applications of Artificial Intelligence.
 - *Conference*: IJCNN'25, CEC'24-25.

 # 💻 Internships